PAVAS: Physics-Aware Video-to-Audio Synthesis: Experiments

 \paragraph{Metrics.} We evaluate generation performance across established dimensions—distributional fidelity, perceptual quality, semantic alignment, and temporal synchronization.
 Following prior work~\cite{iashin2021taming,wang2025frieren,cheng2025mmaudio}, we report Fréchet Distance (FD) and Kullback–Leibler divergence (KL) to measure feature distribution similarity between generated and ground-truth audio, using PaSST~\cite{koutini2021efficient}, PANNs~\cite{kong2020panns}, and VGGish~\cite{gemmeke2017audio}.
 Audio quality is measured using the Inception Score (IS).
 Semantic alignment is evaluated via cross-modal cosine similarity in the ImageBind space~\cite{girdhar2023imagebind}.
 Temporal synchronization is quantified using the DeSync metric from Synchformer~\cite{iashin2024synchformer}, which estimates audio–video misalignment.

-To assess the physical plausibility of generated audio, we introduce the \textit{Audio–Physics Correlation Coefficient (APCC)}, which measures how changes in physical magnitude relate to changes in acoustic onset strength.
+To assess the physical plausibility of generated audio, we introduce the \textit{Audio--Physics Correlation Coefficient (APCC)}, which measures how changes in physical magnitude relate to changes in acoustic onset strength.
 For each impact event, we first detect the onset in the audio and measure its spectral strength using a standard onset detection function~\cite{Boeck2013}.
 We then estimate the change of kinetic energy at the onset time using the object’s predicted mass and its pre- and post-impact velocities in the corresponding video.
-This quantity represents the mechanical energy lost at impact, which is expected to be radiated as an acoustic impulse~\cite{kinsler2000fundamentals}.
+This quantity represents the mechanical energy lost at impact, expected to be radiated as an acoustic impulse~\cite{kinsler2000fundamentals}.
 APCC measures the correlation between these two sequences, kinetic energy changes and acoustic onset strengths, within each sound class in VGG-Impact.
 We compute this correlation for both ground-truth and generated audio and compare the two.
-A lower APCC-$\Delta$ indicates that the generated audio more closely matches the real coupling between kinetic energy changes and spectral onset strength, and thus exhibits stronger physics consistency.
+A lower APCC-$\Delta$ indicates that the generated audio more closely matches the real coupling between kinetic energy changes and spectral onset strength, and thus exhibits stronger physics consistency. \hboh{Detailed definitions and analyses of APCC are provided in the supplementary material.}